 09 January 2020

-A key component for building an effective inbound marketing system is having a place to record and track sales lead information.
+Building an effective inbound marketing system requires having a place to record and track sales lead information.

 While the name CRM (Customer Relationship Management) implies a focus on customers, it is also used to record information about sales leads (not yet customers), customers, and lapsed customers (those who haven't bought anything for a while).
 A disciplined process for attending to all three categories is a key component for effective B2B marketing.